Mozahler/SketchWorkshop/README.md

 Click on the play button to see all your steps reproduced and watch it paint itself.
 Share your creations with your friends!

+## Learn to Use Layers!

+You can isolate a session or any period of time by painting on a separate layer.
+Layers can be copied, combined/merged, moved over or under existing layers You can reposition a layer, shrink or expand it, remove it colors on a layer can be inverted, or you can paint the entire layer one color (the color pot's current color) Take a look at the layers in the demo paintings for some ideas.
+Watch the video to see how they are used.

 # Privacy Policy

 No information is shared in any way to any third party.